Jaide. @thegroovydoula • likes to keep the company of trees. ⠀

 I didn’t have to try to like all of these things; or to look a certain way; to be mindful...
 The mindset comes with the practice.
 Your mind body is driven to take interest in these things because they truly matter to the sustainability in keeping our species alive.
 Yoga will open you up to an entirely new realm.⠀

 Yoga ie: Meditation, singing & playing music, asana practice, mindfulness, medicinal smoke and using essential oils; making time for tea ceremony - I naturally just found myself fascinated with the natural world and my natural body.
 I started eating more greens, I worked on organic farms @sproutcityfarms @solmountainfarm - I was saturating myself in wellness books, podcasts like @forthewild and documentaries.
 I couldn’t be satiated, I needed to learn more, I needed teachers...⠀

 I found The Eclectic School of Herbal Medicine and knew that working with medicinal plants was what I wanted to with my days on Earth.
 Studying with Thomas Easley, Matt Wood, Lindsey Feldspausch, Erika Galentin, Jim McDonald, Sam Coffman, and Robert Rogers; & Heather Wetzel & Kathleen Maeir of @sacredplanttraditions while I lived in Virginia and poured love into @elderberryherbals, the apothecary I grew into over 3 years.

-I went on to find teachers in New Mexico like Mouna, Martin, and my partner Cheves; and continue to meet incredible mentors.
+I went on to find teachers in New Mexico like Mouna, Martin, Cathy, and Maria Mikahailas; and continue to meet incredible mentors.
 They say, “knowledge is power” and that feels like an understatement. ⠀Im here to gain knowledge, and grow.

 Be well 🕊Jaide, The Groovy Doula